-Instead of buying your produce at a supermarket, buy your vegetables and dried foods at a zero-waste store, which aims to sell food without plastic wrapping.
+Instead of buying your produce at a supermarket, buy your vegetables and dried foods at a zero-waste store, which aims to sell food without plastic wrapping and solely focuses on reusable bags.
 You can buy the food in bulk using your own bags and containers, which is a really great way to reduce the amount of packaging that you’re consuming.

 Instead of throwing away old furniture, clothes, toys, and other unwanted belongings, donate or sell any good items.
 Things you may find useless could be worth some money to someone else!

 There are a lot of apps to help you sell your second-hand items, but if you’d rather give to charity there are many local shops that will take donations.
 This is one of the most simple ways of reducing waste that has been going on for years.